-- GEO 1113 WORLD REGIONAL GEOGRAPHY A regional survey of the basic geographic features and major new developments of the nations of the world.
+- GEO 1113 WORLD REGIONAL GEOGRAPHY This course is a regional survey of the basic geographic features and major new developments of the nations of the world.
 Three hours lecture.
-Three semester hours credit. - GEO 1123 PRINCIPLES OF GEOGRAPHY A course which deals the basic content of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of human physical and cultural landscapes.
+Three semester hours credit. - GEO 1123 PRINCIPLES OF GEOGRAPHY This course is the study of the basic content of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of human physical and cultural landscapes.
 Three semester hours credit.